-The Operation Plan provides a detailed description of the daily operations at the JED facility, including contingency operations as required by Sections 62-701.320(7)(e)(1,2), and 62-701.500 of the FAC.
+The Operation Plan provides a detailed description of the daily operations at the JED facility, including contingency operations as required by subparagraphs 62-701.320(7)(e)1,2, and Rule 62-701.500, F.A.C.
 The primary purpose of the Operation Plan is to describe the framework to operate and manage the JED facility so that the landfill is operated and maintained in a condition that protects the public health and the environment.
 This Operation Plan also provides a description of borrow area operations for obtaining fill material during both the construction and operation phases of the landfill.